digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 Sort of...

 This is Kubernetes.
-We have only told the cluster what the 'desired state' is and Kubernetes has acknowledged that it has gotten the configuration and will now _start_ work on making it so.
-In other words, we have only shipped over necessary files to K8s and now need to trust that the system will do the work.
+We have only told the cluster what the 'desired state' is and Kubernetes has acknowledged that it has gotten the configuration.
+It will now _start_ the work on making it so.
+In other words, we have only shipped over the necessary files to K8s and now need to trust that the system will do the work.
 And that no errors will occur in the process.
 By design, Kubernetes will _not_ tell you when it is done and will _not_ tell you if an error occured.
 You need to ask for it and know where to look.

 That's why we added the `xl kube check` command.
 It knows what to check for and will give you timely status updates.